 Top Operational Challenges Solved Through Supply Chain Visibility Solutions

-Costs are affected by external factors as much as they can be by internal factors.
-For example, rise in fuel costs, increasing number of global customers and government regulations affect costs as much as an increase in the price of raw materials and shipping costs can.
-Business intelligence is the solution to this problem, but is only plausible when there is visibility within a company’s supply chain.
+Costs are affected by both external factors as much as they are by internal factors.
+For example, the rise in fuel costs, increasing number of global customers, and government regulations affect costs as much as an increase in the price of raw materials or shipping costs can.
+Improving and ultimately, controlling costs is only possible when there is visibility within a company’s supply chain.

 Mitigating risk is crucial because a small disruption from a localized event can have extreme consequences.
 Such disruptions can materialize from both inside and outside the organization and vary in their effects.
-External risks are out of the company’s control and driven by events either upstream or downstream in the supply chain, while internal risks are within the company’s control and can be reconciled.
-Visibility provides detailed insights and fosters improved risk management allowing providers to forecast what may happen within their supply chains and how they can manage such events before they cause disastrous consequences.
+While external risks are often out of the company’s control and driven by events either upstream or downstream in the supply chain, internal risks can often be avoided if visibility to those risks is readily available..

 Data Quality, Security, and Management